 Additionally, CSS requires students to prepare an 'Intent to Graduate' notice.
 The notice is due the first week of the semester in which the student plans to graduate.
-The student and professor should be prepared to present, in writing, an official timeline of how the process leading up to the thesis defense will be carried out in a timely and fair manner.
-Please use the template provided in the appendix.
+The student and professor should be prepared to present, in writing, an official timeline of how the process leading up to the thesis defense will be carried out in a timely and fair manner (see example in the appendix).